The doors to some of Okotoks’ oldest homes will open to artists, crafters and collectors alike in a unique Christmas shopping experience this weekend.

 “We raised our three sons in the house and as the family changed I opened up my business Deava Beadz 10 years ago,” she said.

 Morrill closed the storefront last year, but continues to operate Deava Beadz out of her home, which will be one of the 10 vendors featured in the house on Saturday.
-Other vendors include 94 Take the Cake, Sweat Pea Canning Co., Lost Valley Textiles, Drift Botanical, Angel-Mae Pottery, Hats by Kat and artists Ann-Christine Gurholt, Andrea Reinheimer and Andrea Theil.
+Other vendors include 94 Take the Cake, Sweat Pea Canning Co., Lost Valley Textiles, Drift Simply Natural, Angel-Mae Pottery, Hats by Kat and artists Ann-Christine Gurholt, Andrea Reinheimer and Andrea Theil.

 Reinheimer had also operated a business out of her Elma Street home – the clothing and accessory shop Twenty Two Collective - for almost three years before closing it last summer to spend time with family.